Patio door ideas boost the daylight that reaches an interior and maximize the view – and the connection – to the backyard.

 Another option is to have an even number of panels that part in the centre, so the two doors in the middle function as French doors.

-Bear in mind that a bifold setup tends to comprise more individual panels than a sliding arrangement, so there will be more framing materials (known in the industry as ‘glazing mullions’) to break up your view from the inside.
-Frames tend to be chunkier, too – but there’s still plenty of choice when it comes to framing material.
+Bear in mind that a bifolding door setup tends to comprise more individual panels than a sliding arrangement, so there will be more framing materials (known in the industry as ‘glazing mullions’) to break up your view from the inside.
+Frames tend to be chunkier, too, but there’s still plenty of choice when it comes to framing material.

 Remember, you’ll need to allow enough space (either inside or out) for the panels to stack back against each other when the doors are open.

 This timeless solution works for traditional and contemporary homes.
-Timber frame designs work beautifully for period properties, while PVCu framed products offer a wallet-friendly option if you’re working to a tight budget.
+Timber frame designs work beautifully for older, while vinyl framed products offer a cost-conscious option if you’re working to a tight budget.

 If you’re looking for French doors to complement a historic home, dedicate plenty of time to researching the style that suits the period in which your house was built.

-'Investigate the various door styles available to you, whether you want fully glazed panels or a design with glazing bars,' says Rob Owens, a sales manager at Westbury Windows and Joinery.
+'Investigate the various door styles available to you, whether you want fully glazed panels or a design with glazing bars,' says Rob Owens of Westbury Windows and Joinery.

 'Try to provide images or descriptions of where and how the doors will be used so your supplier can offer advice.'

-Ideal for making a contemporary design statement, this type of patio door is ideal for when you don’t have enough space for a broad span of bifolds/sliders, but a wider opening than what you’d need for a set of French doors.
+Ideal for making a contemporary design statement, this type of patio door is ideal when you don’t have enough space for a broad span of folding or sliding doors, but the opening is wider than that for which you’d fit French doors.

 'A pivot door allows you to achieve a large single opening, measuring up to 3m across,' says Tony Culmer from Maxlight.

-The hinges of the door are attached to the top and bottom of the panel, 200mm from the edge, rather than being attached to the vertical hinge.
+The hinges of the door are attached to the top and bottom of the panel, 8in (200mm) from the edge, rather than being attached to the vertical hinge.
 Timber and aluminum are the typical framing options.

 Instead of opening inwards/outwards, the door panel glides back into a hollow pocket within the wall structure, which means you don’t need to allow any space for the door to swing open.